Commercial Domicile: Everything You Need to Know

 A company's commercial domicile has a huge impact on its finances in the present and the future, which makes it imperative to choose a state with a business-friendly atmosphere.

 If you need help with your company's commercial domicile, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.